 The solicitors in our property department have experience in dealing with collective enfranchisement matters.
-We have acted for both freeholders and leaseholders of a building comprising flats and maisonettes in connection with extending the individual lease terms, and collectively purchasing the freehold reversion and setting up a management company.
+We have acted for both freeholders and leaseholders of buildings comprising flats and maisonettes in connection with extending the individual lease terms, and collectively purchasing the freehold reversion and setting up a management company.
 Contact the team for further information.

 Solar Panel Leases